apex-dev-tools/apex-ls/README.md

 ### Installation

 Releases are available from [SonaType](https://s01.oss.sonatype.org).
-You will need to add the resolver to your build tool.
+You will need to add the repository to your build tool.

 Scala: